Collegiate institute: Ontario

 In Ontario, collegiate institute originally referred to a distinct type of secondary school within the province's parallel streams of secondary education.
 The parallel school system was not extended to the separate school systems in Ontario.
 After the parallel streams were merged into one stream, the term continues to see use in Ontario, used to refer to any secular public institution that provides secondary education.

 In 1871, the province of Ontario set up two parallel secondary education systems that included collegiate institutes and high school.
 Collegiate institutes offered education in the arts, classics, and the humanities, including Greek and Latin, for university-bound students.
 Conversely, high school referred to secondary institutions that offered vocational and science programs for those planning to enter the workforce upon graduation.
-While the parallel school system was in place, secondary institutions could only be elevated to the status of a collegiate institutes when it reached the prescribed number of teachers, and students; and when it fully complies with the standards set the Department of Education (renamed the Ministry of Education in 1972).
+While the parallel school system was in place, secondary institutions could only be elevated to the status of a collegiate institutes when it reached the prescribed number of teachers, and students; and when it fully complied with the standards set the Department of Education (renamed the Ministry of Education in 1972).
 Galt Collegiate and Vocational Institute was the first secondary institution elevated to a collegiate institute, in 1871.

 It was quite quickly realized that the division did not work very well.
 Over time, high schools responded to students' needs and increasingly offered the arts courses that were essential for the workforce.
 At the same time, as universities began teaching science and engineering, so did the collegiate institutes.
 Within a decade, the distinctions between the two systems were greatly blurred, and eventually, the two systems were merged in to a single secondary school system.
 After the merger of the two systems in Ontario, the terms Collegiate Institute, High School, and Secondary School were all used synonymously with one another to refer to an institution of secondary education.

 The prominence of the term varies dependent on the area.
 In some school boards, including Lakehead District School Board, and Toronto District School Board, almost all secondary schools are named Collegiate Institute.
 In contrast, some school boards, like the Hamilton-Wentworth District School Board, operate no secondary school that use the term in its name.
 However, the majority of school boards in Ontario continue to use all three terms (Collegiate Institute, High School, and Secondary School) in the names of their secondary schools.